-One of the lessons I continually repeat in my Copywriting classes is “When it comes to content, benefits, not features.”
-And with good reason!
+One of the lessons I continually repeat in my Copywriting classes is “When it comes to content, write about the benefits first - not features.”
+And for good reason!

 It sounds pretty obvious, doesn’t it?
 Yet, why are so many businesses continuing to do it wrong?

 It’s one of the fundamental rules all copywriters and content creators must do right if they truly want to engage their audiences, however it remains as a persistent pitfall, continually tripping up many organisations!

 Here’s how to ensure that your content is connecting with customers by focusing on the real benefits of your products or services that you’re writing about, and not the features.

 Good copywriting and content draws your audience in by offering value, and in exchange, they offer you a piece of their precious time.
 It’s as simple as that.

 Hopefully, the message is so inspiring that they decide to take further action too!